apple/foundationdb/documentation/sphinx/source/bulkdump.rst

 FDBCLI provides following interfaces to do the operations:

-1. Submit a job: bulkdump local (BeginKey) (EndKey) (RootFolder) // "local" indicates to dump the data to a local folder.
+1. Submit a job: bulkdump local|blobstore (BeginKey) (EndKey) (RootFolder) // Supply 'local' or 'blobstore' -- "local" indicates dump the data to a local folder.
 Will support dumping to a blob storage.
 2. Clear a job: bulkdump clear
 3. Enable the feature: bulkdump mode on \| off // "bulkdump mode" command prints the current value (on or off) of the mode.